Bhagavad Gita Chapter 6 Verse 36 Meaning

 What is the main idea of Bhagavad Gita 6.36?

+This verse carries the weight of lived truth.
 I think Yoga is hard to be attained by one with an uncontrolled self, but the self-controlled and striving one can attain it by the appropriate means.
-This verse emphasizes meditation with clarity and purpose.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual...

 How can I apply Bhagavad Gita 6.36 in daily life?